Keywords are words or phrases that are used to match your ads with the terms that people are searching for.

 Negative keywords can help you make sure that your ad only shows on the searches that you want.
 Learn more About negative keywords.

 If you sell dog clothes you can target searches for 'pet clothes' and add 'cat' as a negative keyword to make sure that your ad doesn't appear to people looking for cat clothes.

 You can choose to target your ads to a number of different ad networks.
 Keywords work differently on each network:

 - Google search and search partner sites: When you build your ad groups, you select keywords relevant to the terms people use when they search, so your ads reach customers precisely when they're looking for what you offer.

 - Google Display Network: If you've chosen to show ads on Display Network sites, Google Ads uses your keywords to place your ads next to content that matches your ads.
 Google's technology scans the content and web address of a web page and automatically displays ads with keywords that closely match the subject or web address of the page.
 For example, on a web page that includes brownie recipes, Google Ads might show ads about chocolate brownies or delicious dessert recipes.
-Learn how to choose your keywords for Display Network campaigns.
+Learn more about how to Choose keywords for Display Network campaigns.

 - Group similar keywords into ad groups.Try grouping your keywords into themes.
 These themes can be based on your products, services or other categories.
-For example, if you sell rings, you can have a group of keywords for "engagement rings" and another group of keywords for "wedding rings".
+For example, if you sell rings, you can have a group of keywords for 'engagement rings' and another group of keywords for 'wedding rings'.
 Then you can create separate ad groups for these groups of keywords and have specific ads for 'engagement rings' and specific ads for 'wedding rings'.